 - Accurate in that it presents complex information in easy-to-digest, highly visual formats

 - Meaningful in that it introduces ideas through compelling and memorable designs

 Taking this one step further, an infographic might offer a data visualization tool or three to tell its story.
 Many do.
 But infographics also focus on so much more.

 Speaking of Texas condos (back to that, again), here is another visual.
 This also includes extra information about townhome sales in Texas.
 This infographic compares these two types of housing, while also comparing information across metropolitan statistical areas.

-> Along those lines, well-developed infographics are shareable.
-It’s not out of the realm of possibility that an Austin realtor might find the above interesting enough to share on her website or social media post.
-This shows her audience that she’s following condo and townhome trends.
+Along those lines, well-developed infographics are shareable.
+It’s not out of the realm of possibility that an Austin realtor might find the above interesting enough to share on their website or social media post.
+This shows their audience that they’re following condo and townhome trends.
 Because of this, it’s important to have the name of your company and a link (if possible) somewhere on your infographic.

-> Best practices for creating infographics
+Best practices for creating infographics

 While they are broader-based and can be more creative, infographics can take longer to produce than data visualizations.
 Most incorporate many more design elements than your standard pie chart or bar graph.
 There is a reason why more complex infographics are outsourced to graphic designers.

 Still, whether you’re outsourcing your infographic or working on it yourself on a platform like Canva or Piktochart, keep the following in mind:

 - Keep the written stuff brief.
 The copy, in this context, helps supports the images.
 And the operative word here is “brief.”
 Avoid jargon or slang, and keep sentences short in your visual content.
 Consider the adage “be brief, be bright, be gone,” and you’ll be on the right track.